-We will establish a shared understanding of how existing and future policy and standards can be used to facilitate critical infrastructure resilience.
+We want to establish a shared understanding of how existing and future policy and standards can be used to facilitate critical infrastructure resilience.

 Understanding how different mixes of policy instruments can create the environment for enhanced critical infrastructure resilience is an important outcome for the Resilience Shift.
 The optimal mix of instruments is always context-specific but understanding why and how they work together to build critical infrastructure resilience will be useful for policy makers in planning for a more uncertain future.

 We have awarded four research grants to help achieve our aims:

 - Clarifying the public policy vocabulary, and understanding the role of public policy in enhancing critical infrastructure resilience - See report.